perracodex/ktask/README.md

 ## Dashboard

-A dashboard to view and manage scheduled tasks is available at the endpoint: `/scheduler/tasks/dashboard`
+A simple dashboard to view and manage scheduled tasks is available at the endpoint: `/scheduler/dashboard`

 <img src=".screenshots/dashboard.jpg" width="1280" alt="dashboard">